Request A Free Estimate

 This is a picture of a ladybug with white markings only on the side of its head

 You can see that a ladybug has a mostly black head.
-They also have small, white markings on sides of the head which look like cheeks!
+They also have small, white markings on the sides of the head which look like cheeks.
 In general, ladybugs’ heads or “snouts” also appear shorter and less pointed than Asian lady beetles.

-Paying attention to these subtle differences can tell you if you need ladybug pest control or Asian lady beetle pest control services.
+Paying attention to these subtle visual and behavioral differences can tell if you’re in need of Asian lady beetle pest control services.

 Preventing and Getting Rid of Asian Lady Beetle Infestations

-Now that you know more about Asian lady beetles, you probably want to keep these “false ladybugs” out of your home.
-Here’s how you can get rid of Asian lady beetles and free your home of imposters:
+Now that you know more about Asian lady beetles, you probably want to keep these ladybug imposters out of your home.
+Here’s how you can get rid of Asian lady beetles and free your home of these “fake ladybugs:”

 2. Fix and replace screens around your house.
 Holes in the screens on your windows and doors are welcome signs for the Asian lady beetle.
 By mending screens, you’ll be able to enjoy fresh air without sharing your home with invaders.

 3. Don’t crush Asian lady beetles.
-They’ll let out the foul, yellow secretions that can damage or stain your property.
+You don’t want them to let out that foul, yellow secretion that could damage or stain your property.
 Vacuum them up and dispose of the bag instead.

 4. Scrub down their favorite haunts.
 Asian lady beetle swarms can leave behind smelly liquid that may attract even more beetles to your house.
-Clean it up with soapy water.
+Clean it up with all-purpose cleaner or soapy water.

 5. Try spraying citronella oil around your house.
 Asian lady beetles love sun-exposed and brightly colored surfaces.
 They are attracted to brightness and light colors.
 Spraying them down with a scent they dislike can keep them from settling on your property.